xem/3DShomebrew/tutorial.md

 Note: This is only useful for testing as the file won't stay on the 3DS after it is closed.

+###Updates

+Frameworks, libraries and popular homebrews are regularly updated by their authors, to fix bugs or to add new features.
+<br>We advise you to frequently check if a new version of DevkitPro + ctrulib or Ninjhax + hbmenu is available, and install it!

 ##Homebrew development

 First, download the following file and unzip it in your working directory: [project template](http://xem.github.io/3DShomebrew/tutorial/template.zip).